 While alcohol may seem like a good way to relax and unwind during your period, it’s best to avoid or limit its consumption.

-Research on whether drinking during menstruation worsens symptoms is limited, but alcohol can have negative effects on your body and overall well-being (20).
+Research on whether drinking during menstruation worsens discomfort is limited, but alcohol can have negative effects on your body and overall well-being (20).

-Alcohol acts as a depressant, which can worsen mood swings and irritability.
+Alcohol can worsen mood swings and irritability.
 It can also disrupt sleep, leading to fatigue and headaches (20).

 In addition, alcohol consumption may worsen cravings for unhealthy foods and contribute to bloating (21).